-- Split-Personality Takeover: Patrick claims his intentions aren't malevolent; he was simply trying to put a stop to Michael's self-destructive behavior and keep "their" body alive.
+- Split-Personality Takeover: Patrick claims his intentions aren't malevolent; he's simply trying to put a stop to Michael's self-destructive behavior and keep "their" body alive.
+Unfortunately, he fails.

 - Troubled Child: Michael.
 He and Shaun apparently had numerous run-ins with the Slender Man as children.
 When he tried to tell their parents, Shaun denied it, causing Michael to be subjected to numerous rounds of psychotherapy — and, eventually, a lengthy stay in a psychiatric hospital.